upn3xt/chrono/journal/JOURNAL.md

 Now function calls are a thing..
 Kind of.
 I used the ducktape approach and it works!..
 But now theres poop all over the place.
 Got a dangling pointer in my hands guys.
 Where?
 HA! you wish I knew....
 In a code with 2000+ lines of code you want ME to find a dangling pointer?
 IT COULD ANYWHERE!
 I have to find this to properly get printf to work.

+## segfault and stupid zig errors. seriously this is making my day bad

+I can't even compile my code anymore because there's a circular dependency error going on (apparently) on the parser and ast but ofc this just exists the moment function calls stop being a problem.
+This is so stupid.
+And previously hit a half segfault(don't even ask me how is that possible) and need to make it right before printf.